 Most User-Friendly: Crenova A4 Thermal Laminator

 Reviewers love how easy to use this laminating machine is, making the Crenova A4 4-in-1 Thermal Laminator a great option for beginners.
 In addition to the laminator, the set comes with all the tools you'll need for laminating, including a paper trimmer, corner rounder, and 20 pouches.
-This portable and light machine performs well, too, with a 3-5 minute heating time and 250 mm per minute laminating speed, producing up to 50 sheets per hour.
+This portable, lightweight machine performs well, too, with a three- to five-minute heating time and 250-millimeter per minute laminating speed, producing up to 50 sheets per hour.
 Its ABS lever also easily prevents paper jams.
 While a basic laminating machine for smaller projects, it boasts a simple, three-step process and an affordable price tag.

 Related: The Best Label Makers

 Best Value: Scotch Pro Thermal Laminator